NREL/reVX/reVX/least_cost_xmission/README.md

 - Area of interest (e.g. CONUS) is broken up into "Reinforcement Regions" (i.e. Balancing Areas, States, Counties, etc.)
 - Each reinforcement region has one or more "Network Node" (typically a city or highly populated area)
-- SC points **may only connect to substations**
-- Substations that a SC point connects to **must be in the same reinforcement regions as the SC point**
+- Substations or transmission lines (i.e. new substations) that a SC point connects to **must be in the same reinforcement regions as the SC point**
-- Reinforcement costs are calculated based on the distance between the substation a SC point connected to and the Network Node in that reinforcement region
+- Reinforcement costs are calculated based on the distance between the substation (existing or new) a SC point connected to and the Network Node in that reinforcement region
     - The path used to calculate reinforcement costs is traced along existing transmission lines **for as long as possible**.
     - The reinforcement cost is taken to be half (50%) of the total greenfield cost of the transmission line being traced.
 If a reinforcement path traces along multiple transmission lines, the corresponding greenfield costs are used for each segment.
 If multiple transmission lines are available in a single raster pixel, the cost for the highest-voltage line is used.
 Wherever there is no transmission line, a default greenfield cost assumption (specified by the user; typically 230 kV) is used.

-An example plot of this method is shown below (credit: Anthony Lopez):
+An example plot of this method is shown below (map credit: Anthony Lopez):

 ![sample_r_im](../../examples/least_cost_paths/sample_r_im.png "Sample Reinforcement Results")